eslamdyab21/SolarX-Lakehouse/README.md

                    .withColumn("hour", F.hour(F.col("timestamp")))
 ```

-Then we do the calculations to drive the solar panel power for each reading, we assume an approximate linear model in the calculations, a good enough approximation hence it's not really the point here, then we save the data as csv, we will use parquet format down the line.
+Then we do the calculations to drive the solar panel power for each reading, we assume an approximate linear model in the calculations, a good enough approximation since it's not really the point here, then we save the data as csv, we will use parquet format down the line.

 <br/>